rocky/python-uncompyle6/README.rst

 Known Bugs/Restrictions
 -----------------------

-Python 3 deparsing is getting there, but not solid.
-Using Python 2 to deparse Python 3 is problematic, especilly for versions 3.4 and greater.
+Python 2 deparsing is probably as solid as the various versions of uncompyle2.
+Python 3 deparsing is not as solid.
+Using Python 2 to deparse Python 3 has severe limitations, due to byte code format differences and the current inablity to retrieve code object fields across different Python versions.
+(I envy the pycdc C++ code which doesn't have such problems because they live totally outside of Python.)

 See Also
 --------